Don’t Choose the Most Common Winning Lottery Numbers

 There are 4,655,200 ways to combine numbers using a 3-odd-3-even composition.
 You get 33 favorable shots in every 100 draws.

-According to probability theory, most winning combinations must come from the 3-odd-3-even group because they are the dominant composition.
+According to probability theory,2 most winning combinations must come from the 3-odd-3-even group because they are the most prevalent composition.

 So, to get the best shot possible, consider picking numbers that belong to the group that occurs more frequently in most draws.